 - Map-based questions

 Practice the map-based questions that were asked in the last 20 years in the IAS mains.
 Practice daily so that you can internalise important locations, markings, etc.

-Answer writing in geography
+Answer writing in Geography for UPSC

 - Diagrams are very important.
 They help you explain concepts with fewer words.
 You can save time by including diagrams in your answers.
 They also fetch more marks.
 For example, in a question where you are writing about the intensity of the energy crisis in the world, you can draw a map of the world showing the areas of low crisis, moderate crisis and severe crisis.